 The study of Physics is concerned with the relationship between matter and energy.
 This course is both qualitative and quantitative in nature.
-Topics include mechanics, energy, electricity and magnetism, wave phenomenon, and modern physics.
-The relevancy of the various topics is reinforced by the laboratory portion of the course.
-The Physics Regents Exam is not required.
+Topics include mechanics, energy, electricity and magnetism, wave phenomenon, and

 Prerequisite: Successful completion of Algebra II Honors, Chemistry-Regents, or Chemistry-Regents Honors and department recommendation